ropensci-archive/roweb2/content/blog/2020-04-21-rclean/index.md

 algorithms to analyze the R script with respect to our results.
 This is what empowers the `clean()` function, which takes the provenance and applies a network search algorithm to determine the pathways leading from inputs to outputs.
-In the process any objects or lines of code that do not fall along that pathway are by definition not necessary to produce the desired set of results and can therefore be removed.
+In the process any objects or functions that do not fall along that pathway are by definition not necessary to produce the desired set of results and can therefore be removed.
 As demonstrated in the example, this property of the provenance network